 Over four years roaming the world from South America to Japan we shared our journey in the blog Double-Barrelled Travel, which connected us to a huge community of bloggers and writers and allowed us to share the joy of the road.

 Back in Australia we continued the blog when we went on an 18-month caravan trip with our baby daughter Ruby.
-Here’s a selection of some stories I’d like to share, and if you’d like more the blog is packed with destinations.
+You can find some of my musings about our adventures on our travel blog, Double-Barrelled Travel.